 Get The Right Cut For You

 A whole Beef Rib is about 15-18 pounds, has 7 ribs and serves about 14 people.
 For smaller groups keep individual appetites in mind and allow approximately 1 pound per person, or about 2 persons per rib.
 You can request which end your cut roast comes from - the 'Small End' is adjacent to the loin and has the least marbling, and the 'Large End' is adjacent to the chuck which gives it more generous marbling - so if you like it lean, choose small end, if you like it juicy, choose large end.
-Personally, and almost every chef and butcher I know, will choose a large end roast.
+Personally I only choose large end roasts.

 Note: Unlike most butchers we cut all our rib roasts as Rib Eyes (bone in or boneless), removing the lesser-quality lifter which makes the Large End larger - so both ends of our roasts are actually about the same size.

 2) An overcooked roast is a ruined roast - get a reliable meat thermometer and learn how to use it.

 3) Remove your roast 10-15° below the ideal serving temperature and rest until the internal temperature stops rising before slicing.